Skip to content

 img1_shape (tuple): The shape of the image that the coords are from.

-coords (torch.Tensor): the coords to be scaled of shape n,2.
+coords (torch.Tensor): The coords to be scaled of shape n,2.

-img0_shape (tuple): the shape of the image that the segmentation is being applied to.
+img0_shape (tuple): The shape of the image that the segmentation is being applied to.

-ratio_pad (tuple): the ratio of the image size to the padded image size.
+ratio_pad (tuple): The ratio of the image size to the padded image size.

 normalize (bool): If True, the coordinates will be normalized to the range [0, 1].
-Defaults to False.

 padding (bool): If True, assuming the boxes is based on image augmented by yolo style.
 If False then do regular